UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 NOTE: As per the BagIt standard, every file in the payload directory MUST be in the BagIt Manifest.
 Describing every file in the payload directory is possible with DataCrate, but is not mandatory.
-For use-cases where it is important to describe all files, future versions of this specification MAY allow for profiles
-- using which it will be possible to specify constraints such as "every file must have a [schema:description]".
+For use-cases where it is important to describe all files, future versions of this specification MAY allow for profiles, using which it will be possible to specify constraints such as "every file must have a [schema:description]".

 A table row is a convenient way to represent a *DataCrate microdocument* for a *Data Entity* in HTML.
 In the context of the markup above this adds a part to